brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 **Memory overhead from communication buffers.** Looking at the max vs average memory, note that the max memory in theory should be much higher at high ZeRO stages compared to low ZeRO stages and DPP.
 This is due to more parameters being communicated requiring more communication buffers.
 However, setting the communication bucket sizes to a low value in the config file overcomes this effect.
 In fact, we also benchmarked several runs with the default communication bucket sizes (`5e9`) and it led to a higher memory usage as expected (of approximately double the amount in stages 2 and 3), that became prohibitive for some runs.

 **Parameter vs residual memory.** Note the difference between average memory and maximum memory.
 That gap in memory consumption is due to temporary memory dedicated to activations, residual buffers, communication buffers, etc.

 **Communication vs computation trade-off from different stages in ZeRO.** In ideal scenarios, as you move from DDP to ZeRO-1, ZeRO-2, ZeRO-3 and ZeRO-Infinity, the memory consumption and throughput are reduced.
 As expected, we swap data locality for communication of parameters, and pay a price in performance for the communication/offload of parameters.
 This is the pattern observed in the deep benchmark and GPT-lite models.
 However, the wide benchmark model does not respond similarly, as from stage 2 to stage 3 there is an increase in throughput.
-I believe this is due to ZeRO-3 distributing the fp16 model parameters, leading to a distributed parallelims of the very large sums of squares per layers (is it?).
+I believe this is due to ZeRO-3 distributing the fp16 model parameters, leading to a distributed parallelism of the very large sums of squares per layers.

 **Offloaded vs in-memory parameters.** Offloading proved to be a consistent way to reduce memory usage with the drawback of a small reduction of throughput, as expected.

+**Activation checkpointing** tested on GPTlite trades runtime for memory usage.
+It yielded a 4x memory reduction at the overhead of +20% in execution time.

 **Pipelining performance for variable number of stages.** Increasing the number of stages strongly decreases the average memory consumption, as expected.
 This is due to the model being partitioned in smaller blocks.
 There was no substantial decrease in maximum memory consumption, and this is something I am yet to understand (any hints?).
 The throughput demonstrated a peculiar behaviour: in the deep benchmark model, the throughput increases with the increase of stage count, while the opposite happens on the GPT-lite model.
 I believe this is due to load imbalance across stages, or a lower ratio of computation vs communication as we increase the stage count on the GPT-lite use case.